Thurman Thomas: Regular season

+Playoffs

 Personal life

 Thomas is married to Patti Mariacher, who is from Buffalo and was on the Oklahoma State University golf team.
 They have four children, Olivia, Angel, Annika, and Thurman III.

 He is involved with several business enterprises including sports, energy, telecommunications and construction.
 He was appointed as vice chair of the New York State Tourism Advisory Council in 2014.

 Thomas has been involved in community issues since early in his career, establishing the Thurman Thomas Foundation in 1992.
 He has talked about mental health and the effects of concussions suffered during his football career.